Exslims/MercuryTrade/README.md

 Overseer is essentially "a customizable and nicely looking set of overlay timers": you press a button and it tracks the time since - that's it.
 It's obviously 100% legit as there is no interaction with the game whatsoever.
 It's basically a clever trick, but gets the job done.

+Recently Overseer has got a new component: **Capture** - allows you to literally duplicate a part of your screen to display it somewhere else.
+This feature is especially neat for Vaal Skills for more convenient tracking.
+Also flasks, charge based abilities, UI counters etc.

 &nbsp; *Major feature:* **Notification**

 <p align="center">
   <img src="http://i.imgur.com/qOZZB96.png"/>
 </p>

 When you receive a trade related message this notification panel pops up.
 It contains all the information you need to make a decision.
 It offers a set of fully customizable "quick response buttons" - such as "Sold" / "No" / "Wait 3m" / etc - as well as buttons to invite, kick and trade with the person who made the offer.
+There are also "?" - "Still Interested?" and a chat-history button.

+**All the buttons are hotkeyable!**

+You can ignore an item: sold an item 5 hours ago yet people are still spamming you with trade offers?
+We can't filter out this from chat, but we can make MercuryTrade ignore it!
+Notifications for ignored items won't appear.

+Players can enable outgoing trade offers to be diplayed as notifications as well.
+It has a different panel layout for the essentials such as "Visit Hideout" and "Leave" buttons.

 <p align="center">
   <img src="http://i.imgur.com/UPncdtt.png"/>